-1. Optional live class.
+- Optional live meetings.
 These meetings will be scheduled at the start of each module at times to be announced prior to each module.
 To allow maximum participation of all students across the term, some may occur during the day, and some will occur in evenings or even on a weekend.
-One live class will occur each module.
-These classes will last no longer than 1 hour and not be a formal lecture.
-These classes serve as an opportunity to interact with each other as well as with me as your instructor.
+These meetings will last no longer than 1 hour and not be a formal lecture.
+These meetings serve as an opportunity to interact with each other as well as with me as your instructor.
 Typically, I will answer questions you have specific to the class and provide an overview of upcoming activities.
-For those who cannot attend live, they will be recorded and recording posted on Canvas.
-Though live attendance is not required, you are expected to at a minimum view the recording and responsible for any announcements or information I provide through these means.
+For those who cannot attend live, they will be recorded and posted on Canvas.
 These live chats should not be used to dispute grades or discuss concerns with the course/class.
-Matters of this sort are to be addressed by private email to the instructor.

-- 2. Homework assignments.
+Matters of this sort are to be addressed by private email to the instructor. - 2.
+Homework assignments.
 As a graduate level course, the focus is beyond the mere completion of conceptual homework.
 The objectives of a graduate level taxation course expect students can thoroughly complete tax research, understand legal basis/theory and communicate in the same manner as one would to a client for dispute and tax planning purposes.
 To reach this objective, students must first demonstrate an appropriate conceptual foundation.
 Homework assignments are NOT graded, but required to ensure that all students have ample opportunity to reach the necessary skill set to master the high-level learning objectives of a graduate course.
 All homework assignments are expected to be fully completed to learn or refresh the key concepts of the module.
 One with significant experience in the discipline will find these assignments rather straightforward and quick.
 Those with limited experience in the area will need to spend time on these assignments to learn the requisite concepts.
 Though these assignments are not graded, they are required.
 If a student is struggling with content and in need of help, before offering help I will view your effort and access to homework assignments.
 Assistance will not be provided to students who have not been actively and properly engaging in assignments. - 3.
 Exams.
 This course has two exams.
 The exams ensure that students at least have the needed conceptual foundation to master the lowest level learning objectives of a graduate level class.
 These exams will be given as noted in the class schedule and be a blend of multiple-choice questions and problems.
 Exams are open-book and open note, but are timed and ONLY available during the scheduled time.
 As the exams are administered online, each student will have a unique exam with separate questions balanced on the same topics. - 4.
 Research and planning assignments.
 The highest levels of learning and application of a graduate level course comes from the research and planning assignments.
 Each module will have 1-2 of these assignments.
 Students will be required to use primary tax research materials to conduct research on client tax planning and compliance matters.
 Deliverables can be a combination of case briefs, client letters, workpaper memos and partial or complete tax returns.
 Any required tax form or return completion must be done manual without the use of software.